abuiles/ember-101/working-with-javascript-plugins.md

 app.import('bower_components/ic-ajax/dist/named-amd/main.js');
 ~~~~~~~~

-**ic-ajax** default export is the **request** function which allows us
+**ic-ajax**'s default export is the **request** function, which allows us
-to make petitions and manage them as if they were promises, let's use
+to make petitions and manage them as if they were promises.
+Let's use
-that to create a "dashboard" object.
+this to create a "dashboard" object.

 We'll present dashboard as the home page of our application, so when
-we navigate to the root url we'll see the reports, we already have the
+we navigate to the root url we'll see the reports.
+We already have the
-template but let's create the route to load the required data, create
+template, but let's create the route to load the required data.
+Create
 `app/routes/index.js` with the following content:

 {title="app/routes/index.js", lang="JavaScript"}